thirdweb-dev/dotnet/README.md

 - **Session Keys:** Advanced control for smart wallets to manage permissions and session durations.
 - **Thirdweb Pay:** Easily integrate fiat onramps and cross-chain crypto purchases.
 - **Thirdweb Nebula:** Create blockchain-powered AI Agents.
+- **Thirdweb Insight:** Query blockchain data at the speed of light.
+- **Thirdweb Engine:** Interact in creative ways from your backend.
 - **Unity Compatibility**: This SDK has been tested successfully in [Unity 2021.3+](https://portal.thirdweb.com/unity/v5) (Standalone, Mobile and WebGL).
 - **Godot Compatibility**: This SDK has been tested successfully in [Godot .NET](https://portal.thirdweb.com/dotnet/godot)
 - **MAUI Compatibility**: This SDK has been tested successfully in [MAUI](https://portal.thirdweb.com/dotnet/maui)